DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 5. **Athlete–Medal Type Network and Clustering (Japan)**

 &nbsp;&nbsp;&nbsp;&nbsp;By creating a bipartite graph between athlete names and medal types, I projected this into a 1-mode network connecting athletes who won the same type of medal.
 It ended up clustering by themselves because it's connected by what types of medals athteles got.
 I first started with the entire medalists, and I have colored them to Gold, Silver and Bronze by using the `cluster_louvain` based on the what types medals they have received.
+The gold nodes shows the gold medal, grey nodes represents silver, and dark green represents bronze.

 ![Network graph showing medalist clustering by medal type, such as gold, silver, and bronze.
 Athletes are grouped based on the kind of medal they received.](img/medalist_cluster.png)